Groovy52/Groovy52.github.io/_projects/cervical.md

 The third indicator evaluates whether the cervical os region is properly captured.
 - A template image with the cervical region centered is defined.
-- Similarity between the template and an input image is computed using **Euclidean distance**
+- Similarity between the template and an input image is computed using **Euclidean distance.**

-Examples of unreadable cases identified using these criteria are presented in Figure 3, including:
+Examples of unreadable cases identified using these criteria are presented in Fig. 3, including:
 - excessively bright or dark images,
 - blurred images,
 - images where the cervical region is improperly captured.

 #### 3-2.
 Classification Procedure

-The full decision process is depicted in **Figure 4** and proceeds as follows:
+The full decision process is depicted in **Fig. 4** and proceeds as follows:

 **1) Input Stage**
 A cervical image is provided to the algorithm.